Please ensure Javascript is enabled for purposes of website accessibility

 Child Safety Policy

 The Billerica Public Library welcomes children of all ages to utilize our materials and services.
-We encourage the use of the library by children and parents together, especially as children are introduced to the services the library can provide.
+We encourage the use of the library by children and parents together, especially as children are introduced to the library’s services.

-The role of the staff at the Billerica Public Library is to assist children and parents in selecting materials, answering questions about library services and to encourage the use of additional programs and services as they are developed.
+The role of the staff at the Billerica Public Library is to assist children and parents in selecting materials, answer questions about library services, and encourage the use of additional programs and services as they are developed.
 In addition, our goal is to provide a safe atmosphere where children and adults alike feel welcome in the library.
-The Library is not equipped, and it is not the Library’s role to provide long or short-term childcare.
+The library does not offer long or short-term childcare.

-In an effort to provide a safe and comfortable children’s area, the children’s department and the services provided are reserved for children, their caretakers, teachers, and those utilizing the collection.
-Adults not accompanied by a child who are not utilizing the collection will be asked to move upstairs.
-Extended browsing by an adult not accompanied by a child is not encouraged and the adult might be asked to take items to the adult/circulation area or the top reference floor for browsing.
-Adults unaccompanied by a child are not permitted to participate in children’s activities such as crafts, book talks, or any other program designated for children.
+The Children’s Room and the services provided are reserved for children from birth through age 10 or grade 5, their caretakers, teachers, and those using the collection.
+This restriction is intended to provide a safe and comfortable Children’s Room.
+Accordingly, adults not accompanied by a child and not using the children’s collection will be asked to move upstairs.
+Extended browsing by an adult not accompanied by a child is not encouraged, and at their discretion, library staff may ask the adult to take items to the main floor or second floor for browsing.
+Adults not accompanied by a child are not permitted to participate in children’s activities such as crafts, book talks, or any other program designated for children (see our Library Program Policy).

 Definitions

-Any individual, at least 15 years of age who is responsible for a child.
+Caregiver: Any individual at least fifteen years old responsible for a child.

 Statement of Policy

-Parents/attending caregivers are responsible for the child’s behavior at all times while in the building.
-Children under 9 years old must remain in the company of the parent, guardian or caregiver age 15 years or older unless the child is participating in storytime or any other library program, in which case, the parent, guardian or caregiver is expected to remain in the Children’s Room area and to join the child immediately at the end of the program.
+Parents/attending caregivers are responsible for the child’s behavior in the building.
+Children under ten years old must remain in the company of the parent, guardian, or caregiver age fifteen or older unless the child is participating in storytime or any other library program, in which case, the parent, guardian, or caregiver must remain in the Children’s Room area and to join the child immediately at the end of the program.

-For your safety, any child under 3 must be within hugging distance of their caretaker, and any child over age 3 (up to age 9) must be within the caregivers’ line of sight.
-It may be necessary that a child must be supervised at all times by a parent or caregiver for the child to abide by the library rules, such as when a child has additional needs related to physical or mental ability, inconsistent behavior patterns, emotional problems, lack of adequate attention span, or incomplete social skills, that prevent the child from following the rules on their own.
+For children’s safety, any child three and under must be within the immediate reach of their caretaker, and any child over three (and up to age ten) must be within the caregivers’ line of sight.
+It may be necessary that a child must be supervised at all times by a parent or caregiver for the child to abide by the library rules, such as when a child has additional needs related to physical or mental ability, inconsistent behavior patterns, emotional difficulties, lack of adequate attention span, or incomplete social skills, that prevent the child from following the rules on their own.

-Children age 9 and older may use the Library unattended providing they are mature enough to stay alone and observe proper conduct.
-Such children are subject to the same rules of conduct as other patrons and the same consequences, including being asked to leave the Library.
+Children ten and older may use the library unattended, provided they are mature enough to stay alone and observe proper conduct.
+Such children are subject to the same rules of conduct as other patrons and the same consequences, including being asked to leave the library.
+Library staff is not responsible for the care or supervision of unattended children left at the Library property, including outside the Library building.
+The supervision and care of children, including those ten and over left at the library by parents, guardians, and caretakers, is the sole decision and responsibility of said adults.

 Any individual subject to disciplinary action, including but not limited to revocation or suspension of library privileges, may appeal the decision to the Library Trustees within 30 days of such decision.
 The Library Trustees require that all appeals be in writing.

-Library staff will not seek out unattended children but if an unattended child or a child being supervised by a child under 15 yrs old comes to the attention of staff, staff will attempt to locate the caregiver.
+Library staff will not seek out unattended children.
+Still, if an unaccompanied child or a child being supervised by an individual under fifteen years old comes to the staff’s attention, staff will attempt to locate the caregiver.

 What are you looking for?